 Worker Rights Endangered in Greece.

 February 7, 2012—The International Trade Union Confederation has condemned the attacks on worker rights in the current demands being made of the Greek government by the European Union and the International Monetary Fund.
-The international trade union movement has urged all parties to engage instead in a genuine dialogue that could build a consensus-based economic recovery in Greece.

 Debate in Kyrgyzstan: To Join or not to Join a Common Customs Border?